enr21/ComplaintAnalysis/README.md

 Table 1: Probability of Occurrence Rankings
 ![image](https://github.com/enr21/ComplaintAnalysis/assets/119016017/be869c97-7417-461a-a9cf-f4bd269f9583)

 This tool was created for a medical device company which manufactures two devices (Device A and Device B) with 9 known harms applicable to each device.
-The 9 known harms are: bleeding, pain, allergic reaction, injection, hematoma, nervus injury, embolism, cardiovascular collapse, and death.
+The 9 known harms are: bleeding, pain, allergic reaction, injection, hematoma, nerve injury, embolism, cardiovascular collapse, and death.

 # Data
 There are three data files provided.
 One file containing complaint data for Device A and Device B. Two files containing sku and sales data, one file for each device.